 Nowadays we find statistical jargon in almost all spheres of medicine.
 The hospitals and other educational institutions now have ethical committees and do not allow written compilation without any statistical data.
 A qualified physician is required to understand at least the basics of a subject one has never been formally taught but without any statistical data none of one's written work is going to be accepted.
 We come from a time when emphasis was on clinical examination and diagnosis and statistical references were only of evidential value referring to past or anecdotal cases to justify a diagnosis.
-According to a quote "statistics are like bikinis, concealing what is vital and revealing much that is occasionally interesting."
+According to a quote, "statistics are like bikinis, concealing what is vital and revealing much that is occasionally interesting."
 Clinical examination and a diagnostic exercise can never be perfect and a quality perceived cannot be expressed by a finite number.
-However, statistical representation can forecast a trend and be a pointer to a right diagnosis.
-At this era of dehumanised laboratory based medical practice, statistical trends cut down unnecessary investigations.
+However, statistical representation can forecast a trend and be a pointer to the right diagnosis.
+In this era of dehumanised laboratory-based medical practice, statistical trends cut down unnecessary investigations.
 Statistics is specialised mathematics.
-The tests are good to verify a clinical diagnosis, the grafts and charts help in the indication of trends, justify the diagnosis, and a good pictorial representation of documentation.
-The clinical specialist is now advised to have a healthy skepticism for statistics and use statistical data, graft, charts, and pictorial diagrams when writing only.
-Still numbers , prognostic percentages are important and today the common people can take a look at the internet any time to get a sense of gratification about the knowledge without understanding the full implication.
-Counselling near relatives have become different now.
+The tests are good for verifying a clinical diagnosis, and the grafts and charts help in the indication of trends, justify the diagnosis, and a good pictorial representation of documentation.
+The clinical specialist is now advised to have a healthy scepticism for statistics and use statistical data, graft, charts, and pictorial diagrams when writing only.
+Still, numbers and prognostic percentages are important and today the common people can take a look at the internet any time to get a sense of gratification about the knowledge without understanding the full implications.
+Counselling near relatives has become different now.

 Statistical methods help the clinician to find out many things --